Bulimia Nervosa is a serious, potentially life threatening mental illness.

 - Osteoporosis– a condition that leads to bones becoming fragile and easily fractured

-- Increased risk of infertility in men and women
+- Increased risk of infertility for all genders

 - Irregular or slow heart beat which can lead to an increased risk of heart failure